 Natural Healing Solutions has an own-label supplement.
 Originally there were 2 products but I have now run out of the Canine Core Essentials and unfortunately cannot get hold of any more.
-I would highly recommend the Stem cell nutrition or Protandim as an alternative to help arthritic or other conditions with inflammation at the core of the symptoms.
+I would highly recommend the Protandim as an alternative to help arthritic or other conditions with inflammation at the core of the symptoms.

 Seeing Eye Drops

 As your dog ages, sight becomes harder and maintaining eye health becomes a big concern.

 Given your dog’s lifelong exposure to sunlight and other stressors, their eyes suffer gradual, cumulative damage from oxidative stress caused by free radicals.
 Especially hard hit is the eye’s lens, which acts as a “magnifying glass” that focuses images onto the retina.
 As well, their eyes are deprived of essential nutrients as ageing diminishes the blood flow that supplies them.
 While nutritional supplements can help, they are often not enough.

 Fortunately, there is a new way to reduce eye irritation and provide relief from eye dryness.

 NHS Seeing Eye Drops is a sterile eye-drop formulation offering two proven lubricants (hydroxypropylmethylcellulose and glycerin) that are FDA-approved for ophthalmic use.
 NHS Seeing Eye Drops also contains 1% N-acetylcarnosine (NAC), a naturally occurring antioxidant and anti-glycalating agent that helps protect the active ingredients from glycalation.
 NAC eye drops are now routinely prescribed for dogs that have been diagnosed with diabetes to prevent cataract formation which is common in diabetics.